19 to 28 April 2019 (10 days)

 – Transfer by minibus for the return journey from Oban to Glasgow (to the airport and Buchanan bus station) can be booked on request, GBP 35, – per person.

 We are traveling with an international travel company.
 Our guests come from the Netherlands, Switzerland, England, Germany and Scotland.
-The crew of the Flying Dutchman comes from the Netherlands.
+The crew of the Flying Dutchman is Dutch but speak English very well.

 We are happy to answer your questions, please call us:

 The specified program is a guide.
 Changes due to the effects of weather, currents and wind are possible.
 Flexibility is required for this trip.